captainGeech42/ransomwatch/README.md

 * Notification destinations.
 RansomWatch currently supports notifying via.the following:
   * Slack: Follow [these](https://api.slack.com/messaging/webhooks) instructions to add a new app to your Slack workspace and add the webhook URL to the config.
   * Discord: Follow [these](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) instructions to add a new app to your Discord server and add the webhook URL to the config.
+  * Teams: Follow [these](https://docs.microsoft.com/ja-jp/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) instructions to add a new app to your Teams channel and add the webhook URL to the config.

 Additionally, there are a few environment variables you may need to set: